 All applicable state laws and local ordinances including, but not limited to, the Cook County Human Rights Ordinance (Code of Ordinances for Cook County Chapter 42 Article II), the Illinois Human Rights Act (775 ILCS 5/3-101) and the Chicago Human Rights Ordinance (Municipal Code 5-8-010).

-The CHA shall not discriminate because of race, color, sex, age (when age eligibility is not a factor), familial status, religion, disability, national origin, ancestry, sexual orientation (including gender identity), marital status, housing status, order of protection status, military discharge status or source of income or other protected classes under state or local laws in the leasing, rental, occupancy, use, or other disposition of housing or related facilities, including land that is part of a development under the jurisdiction of the CHA covered by a public housing Annual Contributions Contract (ACC) with HUD; 24 CFR § 100.
+The CHA shall not discriminate because of race, color, sex, age (when age eligibility is not a factor), familial status, religion, disability, national origin, ancestry, sexual orientation (including gender identity), marital status, housing status, order of protection status, military discharge status or source of income or other protected classes under state or local laws in the leasing, rental, occupancy, use, or other disposition of housing or related facilities, including land that is part of a development under the jurisdiction of the CHA covered by a public housing Annual Contributions Contract (ACC) with HUD.
+24 CFR § 100.

 The CHA will not deny admission to otherwise qualified applicants because of their membership in a group to which negative behavior may be imputed.
-Each applicant will be treated as an individual, based on their personal attributes and behavior; 24 CFR § 960.203(a).
+Each applicant will be treated as an individual, based on their personal attributes and behavior.
+24 CFR § 960.203(a).

-The CHA shall not permit these policies to be subverted to perform personal or political favors; 24 CFR § 960.203 1.
+The CHA shall not permit these policies to be subverted to perform personal or political favors.
+24 CFR § 960.203 1.

 The CHA will offer units only in the order prescribed by this policy.
-Modifications of the ACOP for individuals with qualified disabilities may be allowed as a reasonable accommodation; 24 CFR § 960.206(e).
+Modifications of the ACOP for individuals with qualified disabilities may be allowed as a reasonable accommodation.
+24 CFR § 960.206(c) and (e).

 The CHA shall not deny admissions to any applicant or assistance to any resident on the basis that the applicant or resident is or has been a victim of domestic violence, dating violence, sexual violence, or stalking, if the applicant or resident otherwise qualifies for assistance or admission.